asarfraaz/share2learn/_posts/2023-10-06-bash-uppercase.md

 We were writing a Bash Shell script where a word is taken as command line argument.
-This word is then used a key to fetch the corresponding field from a csv file.
+This word is then used as key to fetch the corresponding field from a csv file.
 All worked fine, except that the student asked if we can give the command line argument in lower case